JariAbbas01/RISCV_Single_Cycle_Core_RV32I/README.md

 ### RISC32Bit-SingleCycle-Core

-Welcome to the RISC32Bit-SingleCycle-Core repository!
+Hi!
+This is Jari Abbas Rizvi and Welcome to my RISC32Bit-SingleCycle-Core repository!
 This repository hosts the implementation of a 32-bit RISC-V single-cycle core, meticulously crafted to efficiently execute instructions within a single clock cycle.
 Rooted in the RISC-V instruction set architecture (ISA), this core is tailored for the demands of embedded system applications and educational endeavors.

 #### Instructions